kako57/kako57.github.io/content/posts/noregvm_flag_checker.md

 ###

-Me: Got stuck bruteforcing a solution using angr and z3.
+Me: Got stuck brute-forcing a solution using angr and z3.
 Calls for therapy because I'm too dumb to solve this.

 [gcheang](https://github.com/gcheang): You know what this looks like?